Kometa-Team/Community-Configs/0x5f3/MOVIES.md

   - Top Rated in Animatronic
   - Top Rated in Anti-Hero
   - Top Rated in Apocalypse
-  - Top Rated in Artifical Intelligence
+  - Top Rated in Artificial Intelligence
   - Top Rated in Assassins
   - Top Rated in Betrayal
-  - Top Rated in Black Comedy
+  - Top Rated in Blaxploitation
   - Top Rated in Boxing
   - Top Rated in Bugs
   - Top Rated in Cannibals